Cytochrome: Structure and function

 The heme group is a highly conjugated ring system (which allows its electrons to be very mobile) surrounding an iron ion.
 The iron in cytochromes usually exists in a ferrous (Fe^{2+}) and a ferric (Fe^{3+}) state with a ferroxo (Fe^{4+}) state found in catalytic intermediates.
 Cytochromes are, thus, capable of performing electron transfer reactions and catalysis by reduction or oxidation of their heme iron.
 The cellular location of cytochromes depends on their function.
 They can be found as globular proteins and membrane proteins.

 In the process of oxidative phosphorylation, a globular cytochrome cc protein is involved in the electron transfer from the membrane-bound complex III to complex IV.
 Complex III itself is composed of several subunits, one of which is a b-type cytochrome while another one is a c-type cytochrome.
 Both domains are involved in electron transfer within the complex.
 Complex IV contains a cytochrome a/a3-domain that transfers electrons and catalyzes the reaction of oxygen to water.
 Photosystem II, the first protein complex in the light-dependent reactions of oxygenic photosynthesis, contains a cytochrome b subunit.
-Cyclooxygenase 2, an enzyme involved in inflammation, is a cytochrome b protein.
+Cytochromes also have many functions outside of the electron transport chain in humans.
+For example, CYB5A is a cytochrome b which serves multiple roles, including activating 17,20 Lyase (required for sex steroid production), and reducing methemoglobin into functional hemoglobin.

 In the early 1960s, a linear evolution of cytochromes was suggested by Emanuel Margoliash that led to the molecular clock hypothesis.
 The apparently constant evolution rate of cytochromes can be a helpful tool in trying to determine when various organisms may have diverged from a common ancestor.